 Our aim here at Tim Wright Fine Violis is always to source instruments which offer fantastic value for money; instruments which sound far better than their price would suggest.
 One top tip for those of you searching for such an instrument is to consider broadening your search to makers from less well-regarded schools.
 My most recent consignment is a great example of the bargains which can be found using this tip.

 The instrument in question is a lovely viola with the ideal combination of big sound and easy manoeuvrability which really looks the part thanks to its gorgeous, richly textured varnish.
 The really exciting part is that this viola is not Cremonese, but Australian, made in Queensland in 2005.

-Not everyone is prepared to look outside the box for their instruments: in fact a well-known London shop told my client that they didn't even want to see the instrument because it was Australian!
+Not everyone is prepared to look outside the box for their instruments but it's a strategy that we'd always recommend considering.
 No matter your budget or requirements, a more broad-minded approach to finding the perfect instrument will reap dividends.